You are wondering: Why is my marriage so hard?

 Knowing that one of women’s strengths is relationship-building and communication, given also, that in Luke 6:41 and Matthew 7:3, we are asked to pay attention to our own plank instead of another’s faults, and the tons of other verses about daily behavior and the fact that we are called also to be our husband’s “helper” – all these things add up to the privilege and exciting opportunity in front of all wives and that is to be the relationship architects in their marriages, helping their husbands learn to communicate love (and not just to us, but also to our kids).

 But FIRST, we must learn to speak their language of respect, so that they will receive our help, and because God calls us to do so and He’s right for a whole host of reasons.

 The alternative is to sit around and wait for him to change, being miserable and angry.

 But will we open our hands, holding loosely everything we have, surrender to His will instead of ours for our lives, and trust Him enough to obey?

 We don’t even realize that we’re making it harder by not obeying.
 By not trusting Him.
 By not asking Him to help us trust Him, which He will be delighted to do.

 That’s always the question.
 And until we get that right, there is no lasting joy or peace that surpasses all understanding.

 I so want all wives to experience those things.
-To have the family life they dreamed of as little girls.
+To wrap their identity up in the One Who Made them so they can handle the difficulties in their lives.
+To not be so devastated by another human’s response, or lack thereof, but to have a healthy identity.
 To create this reality and model it for their own children, so they can get it right, finding peace and joy in marriage, representing Christ and the church.
 But it starts with their obedience.